-It's been a few years since the implementation of the Alternative Investment Fund Managers Directive (AIFMD) and the times when barely any regulatory update would not mention distribution of investment funds.
+It's been a few years since implementation of the AIFMD and the times when barely any regulatory update would not mention distribution of investment funds.
 Has the industry got to grips with the requirements?
 How have those who establish and market funds from the UK adapted to the rules?
 How are they dealing with the differing demands of the AIFMD and FSMA?
-In this article, written for and originally published in Compliance Monitor, Andrew Barber and Emma Radmore outline the key regulatory considerations and the practicalities of a marketing strategy.
+In this article, written for and originally published in Compliance Monitor (and updated in March 2019), Emma Radmore and Barry Stimpson of Womble Bond Dickinson (UK) LLP outline the key regulatory considerations and the practicalities of a marketing strategy.

 Is it a duck?

 The first, and critical, thing to do is to correctly categorise your vehicle.
 For the purposes of English law, there are two key questions:

 - Is it a collective investment scheme (CIS); and

 - Is it an alternative investment fund (AIF).

 We always look at the CIS question first.

 S235 FSMA defines a CIS as "arrangements with respect to property of any description, the purpose or effect of which is to enable persons taking part in the arrangements... to participate in or receive the profits or income arising from the acquisition, holding, management or disposal of the property or sums paid out of such profits or income".
 This wide basic definition is then qualified.
 In order to be a CIS, the arrangements: